ycuqpc/JTTCC11th/README.md

-<b>The 11th Japan-Thai workshop on Theoretical and Computational Chemistry 2026 (JTTCC11)</b> will be held on <b>April 25, 2026</b> in an in-person form, at Yokohama City University (Kanazawa-Hakkei Campus), Yokohama, Japan.
+<b>The 11th Japan-Thai workshop on Theoretical and Computational Chemistry 2026 (JTTCC11)</b> is held on <b>April 25, 2026</b> in an in-person form, at Yokohama City University (Kanazawa-Hakkei Campus), Yokohama, Japan.
 This workshop aims to promote international exchange of researchers and students in quantum chemistry between Japan and the Kingdom of Thailand.
-There will be oral and poster sessions.
-Oral presentations will be given by invited speakers (we will accept no contributed talks), and contributed poster presentations will be given by young researchers, especially by graduate students.
-We look forward to productive discussions.
+There are oral and poster sessions.
+Oral presentations are given by invited speakers (we will accept no contributed talks), and contributed poster presentations are given by young researchers, especially by graduate students.

 # Registration

-Registration fees: Free<br>
+<b>Registration fees: Free</b><br>
 If you will join the conference mixer (with a light meal and drinks), a participation fee 3,000 JPY will be applied to a non-student participant (student: free).<br>

-<b>Resistration as a contributed poster presenter is closed (April 15, 2026).</b> Thank you for your submission.
-We still accept your <b>[registration](https://forms.cloud.microsoft/Pages/ResponsePage.aspx?id=Zm1jvv7LuEGJXO5cvYvHVc-tcGV_kUpJmdA27Dig3FpUMjlEWDFQQVhaTkIzQUkwTDc1S1g1QzRNSi4u)</b> as a participant.
-If you are an invited speaker, you do not have to use this registration form.
+Resistration as a contributed poster presenter is closed (April 15, 2026).<br>
+Online registration is closed (April 24, 2026).<br>
+Thank you for your submission.

 # Program